Now Hiring Tutors for 2018-2019! (Apply by April 16.)

-Tutoring Services offers appointment-based assistance to all currently enrolled Vanderbilt students who wish to enhance their academic performance in classes offered by the College of Arts and Science in the following departments: Biological Sciences, Chemistry, Economics, French, Mathematics, Neuroscience, and Physics.
+Tutoring Services offers appointment-based assistance to all currently enrolled Vanderbilt students who wish to enhance their academic performance in classes offered by the College of Arts and Science in the following departments: Biological Sciences, Chemistry, Economics, Mathematics, and Physics.

 The Position & Job Responsibilities

 Our tutors offer one-on-one learning support to their fellow students in subjects in which the tutors have already excelled themselves.
 Our tutors also have the option of helping to facilitate our popular group study sessions.

 Pay: Undergraduate tutors begin at $10/hour, while graduate tutors will earn $15/hour.

 Training: Tutoring Services tutors benefit from paid training and professional development activities while taking part in a collaborative community of dedicated peer and near-peer educators.